Market Updates

 The honest answer is yes, maybe, and not right away.

-The latest package moving through Washington in March 2026 is aimed at housing supply, permitting friction, construction methods, and mortgage access.
-For California, that matters because affordability problems here are not just about rates.
-They are tied to low supply, slow approvals, expensive construction, and a market where small shifts in policy can take a long time to show up in real inventory.
+The latest package moving through Washington in March 2026 targets housing supply, permitting friction, construction methods, and mortgage access.
+For California, that matters because affordability problems here aren't just about rates.
+They're tied to low supply, slow approvals, expensive construction, and a market where small policy shifts take a long time to show up in real inventory.

-Recent reporting around the federal package points to a broad effort to lower barriers to building, support local housing planning, modernize parts of the system, and in some versions limit large institutional investors from buying single-family homes.
+The federal package aims to lower barriers to building, support local housing planning, modernize parts of the lending system, and in some versions limit large institutional investors from buying single-family homes.

-There is also discussion around loosening some mortgage lending restrictions for community banks and reducing regulatory barriers tied to home construction.
+There's also talk of loosening some mortgage lending restrictions for community banks and reducing regulatory barriers tied to home construction.

-That does not mean buyers in California will wake up next month with lower home prices.
+That doesn't mean California buyers will wake up next month with lower home prices.
 It does mean policy attention has finally moved closer to the root problem: not enough homes and too much friction in getting them built.

-California already has its own push to speed production, reduce red tape, and increase housing supply.
-Federal changes can matter here when they do one of three things well:
+California already has its own push to speed up production, cut red tape, and increase housing supply.
+Federal changes matter here when they:

 If the federal package helps cities approve projects faster, encourages factory-built housing, or gives local governments more support to plan and permit housing, California could benefit more than many other states because the bottlenecks are so visible here.

-More supply is still the long game that matters most.
+Faster housing production.
+More supply is the long game that matters most.
 If reforms help builders move projects faster, California buyers eventually get more listings, more competition among sellers, and less pressure on every entry-level property.
+Big prize, but not immediate.

 Get Your Free Rate Quote